 The Act Six Community Selection Committees represent diverse and talented teams of community leaders who work with young people from across our region and from a wide range of backgrounds as well as those working to increase college access in our state.
 The committees represent the kind of diverse cadre of talented leaders that they are working to select.
-Members of last year’s selection committees are listed below.
-The list will be updated as soon as the current year committees are finalized.
+Members of this year’s selection committees are listed below.

-- Joe Bingham, Assistant Area Director, Portland Central Young Life
+- Joe Bingham, Area Director, Portland Central Young Life

-- David Cleary, Chief Financial Officer, Advantage Point Learning
+- David Cleary, Chief Financial Officer, Direct Marketing Solutions

 - Ryan Dougherty, Executive Director of Admissions, George Fox University

-- Adam Ristick, Assistant Act Six Director, Portland Leadership Foundation
+- Adam Ristick, Act Six Director, Portland Leadership Foundation

 - Pamela Ryan, Director of Data Governance, Nike